PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Configurator/Multiplayer/Matches.md

   * *Name* \- The Name field is a mandatory field used as an identifier to help the user find the Match in the Portal.
   * *Description* \- The Description is a mandatory field which should be used to describe the Match.
   * *Min.
 Players* \- The minimum number of players required for a Match to be found.
 This number will be used to find a Match, only if a Threshold is selected to accept this minimum number of players.
 Typically, a Match will not be found unless the maximum number of players is found.
 You can use this option to ensure that a Match is found on the basis of one of the Match Thresholds but for only the minimum number.
   * *Max.
-Players* \- The number of players required for a Match to be found, if the minimum number of players is not accepted.
+Players* \- The number of players required for a Match to be found if the minimum number of players is not accepted.
   * *RealTime* \- Select for a Real-Time Match.
   * *Realtime Script* \- For a Real-Time Match, you can select a Realtime script, which will be run on the Real-Time server when the Real-Time session starts.
 See the Realtime scripts section [here](/Documentation/Configurator/Cloud Code.md).
   * *Drop In/Drop Out* \- Select for a Drop in/Drop out Match.
 In this type of Match, the player list found for the Match doesn't remain fixed after the Match is made.
 Players that meet all of the matching criteria can enter or leave the Match.
 There are two important constraints: